pitivi/pitivi/docs/QA_Scenarios.md

 These QA Scenarios are here to check the expected behaviours of Pitivi under many situations.

-If you see a problem in one of them, [Create a task](Bug_reporting.md) on Phabricator, indicating:
+If you see a problem in one of them, [create an issue](Bug_reporting.md) on GitLab, indicating:

 -   which QA Scenario doesn't go through,
 -   (optionally) the media files you used,